© All Rights Reserved wian

 See also International Telephone Calls

-Post in Zambia is slow but usually reliable.
+Post in Zambia is slow and not always reliable.
 A post card to Europe can take between four days and two weeks, and costs about US$0.30.
 Parcels take longer, and are quite expensive - make sure you only seal your box at the post office, so you can show what's inside.
 It also works in your advance - if the personnel sees you only have boring soapstone carvings and nothing of value, your parcel is much more likely to arrive.
 Leave your cards and letters in the biggest post office; it therefore passes through less hands and is more likely to get to its destination.
+If you want to send a package internationally, use a company like TNT, UPS, DHL or FedEx, as they are fast, reliable and just a little more expensive than the local post.

 Ask Pardus a question about Zambia